 Other things: I'm a Full Professor in the Department of Mathematics and Statistics which is part of the College of Engineering and Mathematical Sciences at UVM.
 I am the Director of the Complex Systems Center at UVM (CSC), and I'm a visiting faculty fellow at the Vermont Advanced Computing Core (VACC).

-Previously, I was a Research Scientist and before that a Postdoc at Columbia University, first within the Columbia Earth Institute and later as part of the Collective Dynamics Group, which was housed within the Institute for Social & Economic Research and Policy (ISERP).
+Previously, I was a Research Scientist and before that a Postdoc at Columbia University, first within the Columbia Earth Institute and later as part of the Collective Dynamics Group, which I helped Duncan Watts run.
+Our group was housed within the Institute for Social & Economic Research and Policy (ISERP).

 Before all that, I was a member of Dan Rothman's group in the Department of Earth, Atmospheric and Planetary Sciences (EAPS) and was a graduate student in the Applied Math Program in the Mathematics Department at the Massachusetts Institute of Technology (MIT).